rupertoverall/Rtrack/README_details.md

 (NOTEs indicate only that the installed size is 5.2 Mb due to the embedded strategy calling models.
 This is a bit larger than the 5 Mb package size limit preferred by CRAN.
 However, having the models embedded in the package simplifies installation.)

+We can also confirm that the package runs on Linux ARM64 (we test on a Raspberry Pi 5 running Ubuntu 24.04.2 LTS).

 ## R dependencies
 Imports: 	crayon, graphics, grDevices, Hmisc, KernSmooth, methods, openxlsx, parallel, pbapply, randomForest, RCurl, readxl, rjson, scales, stats, stringi, terra, tools, utils, zip